School Committee - February 06, 2025

 We are not offering Orthodox Christmas.

-My Polish and Eastern European friends out there, we are not offering dingus or Easter Monday after Easter, right?
+We are not offering Three Kings Day.
+My Polish and Eastern European friends out there, we are not offering Dingus or Easter Monday after Easter.

 We just cannot accommodate.